 InterestsElectroacoustic Music, Film Sound Design, Video Art, Animation, Interactive Media, Software Design, Digital Musical Instruments, Music/Video Technology Pedagogy

-Festivals and conferences that have programmed Stine's work include the International Computer Music Conference, Society for Electroacoustic Music in the United States conferences, International Symposium on Computer Music Multidisciplinary Research, Conference on New Interfaces for Musical Expression, New York City Electroacoustic Music, Third Practice, Studio 300, and Threshold festivals, the Muestra Internacional de Música Electroacústica, and the International Sound Art Festival Berlin.
+Festivals and conferences that have programmed Stine's work include the International Computer Music Conferences, Society for Electroacoustic Music in the United States conferences, International Symposium on Computer Music Multidisciplinary Research, Conference on New Interfaces for Musical Expression, New York City Electroacoustic Music, Third Practice, Studio 300, and Threshold festivals, CubeFest, the Muestra Internacional de Música Electroacústica, and the International Sound Art Festival Berlin.
 Residencies attended include the Stanford Music Information Retrieval Workshop, Atlantic Center for the Arts (x2), Banff Centre, Harvestworks, Prague Film School, and Centro Mexicano para la Música y las Artes Sonoras.
 His research has been presented and published internationally in the proceedings of the International Symposium on Computer Music Multidisciplinary Research, Sounding Out The Space Conference, and International Computer Music Conference.

 Stine’s film sound design has been heard by over a million people in The Amerikans web series, his sound design for the virtual reality installation VRWandlung, a VR adaptation of Franz Kafka’s Metamorphosis, has been exhibited in Prague, Tallin, Berlin, Athens, and Tokyo, and his video art has been programmed in exhibitions internationally.